grauds/clematis.doc/docs/recipes-book/React/styles-as-props.md

   - sass
   - lessß
 ---
-# Pass additional styles as props
+# Pass Additional Styles As Props

 It is often required to change colours, borders and other elements in the descendant components if compared to the base version of the component used.
 It's a rather simple task with object spread syntax with `CSSModuleClasses` type: